 Teacher Study Groups

-The Zinn Education Project will support up to 100 Teaching for Black Lives Study Groups this school year.
+The Zinn Education Project is supporting 100 Teaching for Black Lives Study Groups this school year.
 This is a free professional learning opportunity.
-Each group will receive:
+Each group receives:

 - A Rethinking Schools subscription for each participant

 - Presentation, workshop, or discussion with one of the Teaching for Black Lives editors or contributors, or a people’s historian

 - Public recognition